Kian121/Multinational-Retail-Data-Centralisation/README.md

 Step 21:

-Once complete insert the data into the sales_data database using your upload_to_db method storing it in a table named dim_products.
+Once complete insert the data into the sales_data database using the upload_to_db method storing it in a table named dim_products.

 ![img21](assets/image21.png)

 Step 22:

-Using the database table listing methods you created earlier list_db_tables, list all the tables in the database to get the name of the table containing all information about the product orders.
+Using the database table listing methods list_db_tables, list all the tables in the database to get the name of the table containing all information about the product orders.

 Step 23:

-Extract the orders data using the read_rds_table method you create earlier returning a pandas DataFrame.
+Extract the orders data using the read_rds_table method returning a pandas DataFrame.

 ![img23](assets/image23.png)